This is what you will need to program an NES game…

 in command line to see your version).
 Files from different versions of cc65 can sometimes give error messages (especially much older versions of cc65 may not compile).

 I prefer to work first in GIMP/Photoshop, convert to indexed (4 color), then copy/paste over to YY-CHR later.
-There are numerous freeware programs that do the same things.
+You should be working in the 2bpp NES format (the default).

 Notepad++ is a tool for writing programming code.
-You could use Wordpad or some other program, if you like.
+You could use any text editor, if you like.
 Notepad++ is available here…

 The great thing about Notepad++ is you can set it to highlight your code, which makes it easier to read.
 And it has the line # on the left.
 If you get error messages while compiling, it will tell you the line of the error.
 If you double-click on a word, it will highlight every instance of that word.
 It has a find-and-replace feature which I use a lot, also find-in-file to search an entire folder’s files for a word.